-Under the terms of our license agreement with RWJPRI and Ortho-McNeil, for the development and commercialization of our influenza neuraminidase inhibitors, we received an initial \$6.0 million payment from Ortho-McNeil and an additional \$6.0 million common stock equity investment from Johnson & Johnson Development Corporation in 1998.
+Under the terms of our license agreement with RWJPRI and Ortho-McNeil for the development and commercialization of our influenza neuraminidase inhibitors, we received an initial \$6.0 million payment from Ortho-McNeil and an additional \$6.0 million common stock equity investment from Johnson & Johnson Development Corporation in 1998.
 In June 1999, we received a \$2.0 million milestone payment from Ortho-McNeil in connection with the initiation of Phase II clinical testing in the United States.
 In February 2000, we received a \$4.0 million milestone payment from RWJPRI in connection with the initiation of Phase III clinical testing.
-In addition, we may receive cash payments upon specified developmental and regulatory milestones and royalties on product sales, if any.
-We cannot assure you that RWJPRI or Ortho-McNeil will continue to develop the product or, if they do so, that such development will result in receiving milestone payments, obtaining regulatory approval, or achieving future sales of licensed products.
-For example, on October 11, 2000 we were notified by RWJPRI that "due solely to logistical considerations," during this influenza season, they would not be able to "initiate two clinical studies in the Northern Hemisphere for our influenza neuraminidase inhibitor in elderly patients."
-However, they informed us that they "anticipate proceeding as planned with the pivotal Phase III clinical studies of RWJ-270201 in the Northern Hemisphere during this influenza season."
+On April 30, 2001, we announced that Ortho-McNeil and RWJPRI gave four months prior notice of termination of the license agreement.
+As we seek a new corporate partner to facilitate the final development and potential commercialization of this drug candidate, we plan to continue to move forward with further Phase III development.
+We cannot assure you that we will be able to find a new partner to continue to develop the product or, if we do, that such partnership and the resulting development will result in receiving milestone payments, obtaining regulatory approval, or achieving future sales of licensed products.